jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

 Docs URLs hosting malicious Microsoft Word documents.
 The Word documents dropped an embedded Hancitor DLL to victim systems.
-Hancitor contacts the C2 domain api.ipify\[.]org
-to report the target machines external IP address, contact its C2 at URLs using the path 8forum.php, and download Ficker
+Hancitor contacts the C2 domain api.ipify\[.]orgto report the target machines external IP address, contact its C2 at URLs using the path 8forum.php, and download Ficker
 Stealer from .ru domains.
 Hancitor may